MathyouMB/website/src/content/articles/2024/is-leetcode-worth-it.md

 LeetCode should be a part of your interview preparation, but it shouldn’t be your only focus.

-You are going to see LeetCode style questions throughout your career, but excelling in technical interviews requires more than just memorizing solutions—it requires showcasing strong communication skills and practical experience.
+You are going to see LeetCode style questions throughout your career, but excelling in technical interviews requires more than just memorizing solutions, it requires showcasing strong communication skills and practical experience.

 In summary: